 Importance of Discipline in the Workplace:

-Misconduct: Misconduct, defined as improper or unlawful behavior or violation of duty, can include verbal abuse, unexcused absence, insubordination, dishonesty, continual tardiness, failure to follow company policies or rules, and theft.
+Misconduct, defined as an improper or unlawful behaviour or violation of duty, can include verbal abuse, unexcused absence, insubordination, dishonesty, continual tardiness, failure to follow company policies or rules, and theft.
 The most necessary reaction to employee misconduct at work is discipline.

 Whom Does Indiscipline Affect?